CEMs - MidYIS and Yellis Help Desk (MYP 1 to 5)

 Please look at these FAQs…

-How many students have CEM assessments been standarised on?
+📌 How many students are CEM tests based on?